ClickSimply/Reach-Web-Service/SPEC.md

 On the other end, self hosting everything on Virtual Machines is tedious work that nobody is willing or sometimes able to do, especially at larger volumes.

 Reach Web Service is designed as a all-in-one solution that handles almost all the use case scenarios for small to medium size web services/aplications with no external dependencies.
 You should be able to install Reach Web Service on a server, install a Reach app, then go.
+The serverless style nature of the apps will allow us to build larger, more scalable versions of Reach Web Service in the near future and deploy the existing apps to larger scale with zero effort.

 All of the complex choices you're normally faced with when building a typical web service will have common sense defaults in RWS that fit a majority of small to medium sized deployments.
 The database, for example, will not be the most performant, highly scalable, robust database on the market.
 But it doesn't need to be for 99.99% of use cases.
 It just needs to be complex and useful enough to get people off the ground.